Devashish-Rana/project/README.md

-# Performance Tracker V1 📈
+# Insight Spark 📈
 #### Video Demo: <https://youtu.be/gmbaiSpUGpo>
 #### Description:
-Performance Tracker V1 is a Streamlit-based web application designed to analyze student performance in real-time.
+Insight Spark is a Streamlit-based web application designed to analyze student performance in real-time.
 The application allows users to upload an Excel file containing student data, select specific subjects to visualize, and generate performance insights, all within an intuitive graphical user interface.
 By leveraging powerful libraries such as Pandas, Plotly, and Streamlit, this tool provides educators with a comprehensive view of student progress and areas needing improvement.

 ## Project Overview
-Performance Tracker V1 addresses the need for quick and effective student performance analysis.
+Insight Spark addresses the need for quick and effective student performance analysis.
 By integrating data visualization techniques, it transforms the boring excel sheets into intresting and captivating data visuals using a excel sheet standardised in the format I have provided

 ## Web App link and standard file format
 -  web app: <https://performance-tracker.streamlit.app/>